Contents (click on a category name to go to that section)

 ES-11 Handlebars may not be broken, cracked or repaired.
 Handlebar mounts may be properly altered.
 Control levers must have ball ends (Min.
 1/2 inch).
 Handlebar ends must be covered.

 ES-12 All motorcycles must have an” “engine stop button” in operating condition, mounted on the left-hand handlebar.

-ES-13 All riders participating in NESC events must have a Mylaps transponder properly affixed to their motorcycle.
-50cc and 65cc riders will not be required to use transponders.
+ES-13 All riders participating in NESC events must have a functioning Mylaps transponder properly affixed to their motorcycle.
+New for 2016: 50cc and 65cc riders will be required to use transponders.

 NP-1 All motorcycles must have number plates, upright, clearly visible and legible when in a riding position and securely mounted, a front plate and one on each side.
 Your NESC assigned numbers (on your NESC card) in plain block numbers, with the appropriate color combinations must be used.
 Fluorescent numbers and or backgrounds are not allowed.
 Fancy designs, outlines and or shading of numbers are not allowed.
+All illegible or missing numbers can result in first offense warning, second offense the rider will not be allowed to start that moto.
+It is the rider’s responsibility to ensure scorers can easily read his official number.
 If you do not properly display your NESC assigned number on your bike you may not be scored.

 NP-2 All three digit numbers on motorcycles min. four inches tall.
 50cc and 65cc class only, three inch tall numbers.
 Numbers may not touch or overlap on number plates.
 Single or two digit numbers may be six or eight inches tall.

-NP-4 A small 3” y or v will be put on a rider’s number plate on the right side of the number.
-If the jersey or chest protector has a number on it; it must be your assigned NESC number with the y or v on the right side of the number. (all riders 18 and under must have a y)
+NP-4 A small ” y” or “v” will be put on the number plate on the right side of the number.
+If the jersey or chest protector has a number on it; it must be your assigned NESC number with the ” y” or “v” on the right side of the number.
+(All riders 18 and under must have a “y”.)